laurapacilio/laurapacilio.github.io/README.md

 ## View my portfolio
 You can find my portfolio here: <a href="https://laurapacilio.github.io/">Laura Pacilio | Professional Portfolio</a>

 I'm slowly customizing the theme and adding more content, so just know that it's a work in progress!
-Please reach out if you'd like to see additional samples or need further information.
+Please reach out if you'd like to see additional samples or need further information about my experience.
 <br><br>

 ## View my portfolio code